 Project Quality Award

-Scottish Mentoring Network has its own Quality Standard, designed specifically for mentoring projects in Scotland, along with a corresponding Good Practice Guide.
+Scottish Mentoring Network has its own Quality Standard, along with a corresponding Good Practice Guide.

 - Matching purpose with performance

 - Managing resources and accountability

 Each element addresses the performance level a project is expected to demonstrate in order to achieve the Quality Standard.